StephenNneji/RAT-Docs/source/api.rst

 Some interesting data type changes are needed because of how things work with coder.
 Coder wont accept variable sized cell arrays contains variable sized arrays (strings for eg) in a field of a struct.
-So, look at `RatParseClassToStructs_new` function to understand how the data is converted.
+So, look at `parseClassToStructs` function to understand how the data is converted.